rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

     .......
     ```

     Your output should be similar to the above.
-If  your mailing system is not running, trouble-shoot that first and get it up and running before continuing.
+If  your mailing system is not running, troubleshoot that first and get it up and running before continuing.

 3. Send a test message to root.
 Type: